-A household size of 3 receives $209 in SNAP benefits every month.
-The maximum amount of SNAP a household size of 3 can receive is $509.
-Through the EA, this household will receive an extra $300 for the month of March and another $300 in the month of April.
+A household size of 3 receives $209 in SNAP benefits.
+The maximum amount of SNAP benefits a household size of 3 can receive is $740.
+Through the EA, this household will receive an extra $531 in SNAP benefits.

 For additional details visit: https://otda.ny.gov/SNAP-COVID-19.

 SNAP Eligibility for College Students